sebhildebrandt/koa-micro-ts/docs/LOGGER.md

 You can use it like so:

 ```
-import { app, logLevel } from 'koa-micro-ts';
+import { app, LogLevels } from 'koa-micro-ts';

 ...

 app.logger({
-  level: logLevel.all      // highest level, log all
+  level: LogLevels.all      // highest level, log all
 });

 app.log.error('This is a error message');